OLYMPIC SPORTS IN FOCUS – CYCLING

 The Omnium is a multiple discipline event, like the decathlon in Athletics.
 For the 2020 Olympics it consists of a scratch race, elimination race, points race, and tempo race.
 The four races take place on one day, and points are awarded to riders at the end of each event.
 The rider with most points after the last event is deemed the winner.

 Martyn Irvine has been Ireland’s leading competitor in the event and competed in the 2012 Olympics as part of Team Ireland.
 Felix English is leading Ireland’s charge in the men’s event currently and Shannon McCurley in the female’s event.
 McCurley was the first female Irish athlete to compete in track cycling at the Olympics – having contested the Keirin in Rio 2016.
+She is switching her focus from sprint to endurance for Tokyo!

 Sprint